 “They will not surrender”

-As America pushed forward, island by island, troops continued to bear witness to Japanese soldiers and civilians taking their own lives.
+As US forces pushed forward, island by island, troops continued to bear witness to Japanese soldiers and civilians taking their own lives.
 Okinawa was a particularly hellish scene as nearly one-third of the island population died.
 Among these were Koreans who had been forcibly migrated from annexed Korea to Japanese islands to be press-ganged as laborers and comfort women.
 While the Japanese government states there was “military involvement” in these suicides, survivors attest to a compulsory mass suicide, or shudan jiketsu.

 Ota Masahide, a survivor and Okinawa historian, wrote in an article for the Asia-Pacific Journal in 2014 that the military distributed hand-grenades to the civilian population as the means to commit suicide with loved ones.
 Those that survived the grenades “worried” about being alive and found other ways to kill themselves with other weapons such as scythes, razor blades, ropes, rocks, and sticks.
 Military propaganda had warned the civilian population that if they were captured, the Americans would torture, rape, and murder them.

 “As the mayhem unfolded, they found all sorts of ways to kill…Men bashed their wives and parents bashed their children, young people killed the elderly and the strong killed the weak,” Masahide said.
 “What they felt in common was the belief that they were doing this out of love and compassion.”

 Another survivor, Kinjo Shigeaki, who took 20 years to speak about his experience, identified three factors that created this mentality: “The ideology of obedience to the Emperor, the presence of the Imperial Japanese Army, and being on an island…with no way to escape.”